nhsconnect/Events-Management/pages/subscriptions/explore_subscriptions.md

 Explicit event message subscriptions for patients can be created using the Subscription API, using the [Create Subscription](explore_create_subscription.html) interaction.
 The organizations MESH mailbox must be configured to receive the required event message types as per the requirements on the [Event Receiver Requirements](receiver_requirements.html#mesh-mailbox-configuration) page.

+Explicit subscriptions SHOULD only be active for patients under the subscribing organisations direct care.
+Explicit subscriptions for a patient should be stopped when the patient leaves the subscribing organisations direct care.
+This can be done either by removing the explicit subscription using the Delete Subscription API interaction or by including the `end` element as part of the subscription resource.

 ### Rule-Based (Generic) Subscriptions ###